 Sandwiches: grilled ham and cheddar; toasted BLT; clubhouse; patty melt (homemade burger, fried onion, swiss cheese); Monte Cristo (chicken breast, ham, swiss cheese, French bread dipped in egg batter and grilled)

-Pastas: fettuccine Alfredo (chicken option); spaghetti marinara; baked lasagna; all served with garlic toast
+Pastas: fettuccine Alfredo (chicken option); spaghetti with meat sauce; baked lasagna; all served with garlic toast

 Desserts: berry cheesecake; chocolate blackout torte; apple and blueberry pie (with ice cream option); carrot cake